DCollinsOwuor/H1N1pdm09_Kenya_Phylodynamics/README.md

 This folder contains data and input files for phylogenetic and phylogeographical analyses, including:

-* the multiple sequence alignment file for contemporaneously sampled global sequences from GISAID https://platform.gisaid.org/epi3/cfrontend in H1N1pdm09_global/**H1N1pdm09_global_sequences_2009-2018.fasta**.
+* the multiple sequence alignment file for contemporaneously sampled global sequences from GISAID https://platform.gisaid.org/epi3/cfrontend collected between 2009 and 2018 in H1N1pdm09_global/**H1N1pdm09_global_sequences_2009-2018.fasta**
+*
+* the metadata file for Kenyan genome sequences collected between 2009 and 2018 in H1N1pdm09_global/**H1N1pdm09_Kenya_2009-2018.txt**.